-Management has evaluated subsequent events through September 17, 2018, the date which the financial statements were issued noting the following items that would impact the accounting for events or transactions in the current period or require additional disclosures.
+Management has evaluated subsequent events through October 22, 2018, the date on which these financial statements were issued noting the following items that would impact the accounting for events or transactions in the current period or require additional disclosures.

-Effective July 1, 2018, the Board of Directors adopted the 2018 Equity Incentive Plan (the "2018 Plan").
+Effective July 1, 2018, our Board of Directors adopted the 2018 Equity Incentive Plan (the "2018 Plan").
 This 2018 Plan supplements, and does not replace, the existing 2016 Equity Incentive Plan (Note 10).
-Awards may be granted under the 2018 Plan through June 30, 2023 to the Company's employees, consultants, directors and non-employee directors.
+Awards may be granted under the 2018 Plan through June 30, 2023 to the Company's employees, officers, consultants, and non-employee directors.
 The maximum number of shares of our common stock that may be issued under the 2018 Plan is 1,000,000 shares, which amount will be (a) reduced by awards granted under the 2018 Plan, and (b) increased to the extent that awards granted under the 2018 Plan are forfeited, expire or are settled for cash (except as otherwise provided in the 2018 Plan).
 No employee will be eligible to receive more than 200,000 shares of common stock in any calendar year under the 2018 Plan pursuant to the grant of awards.
-On September 12, 2018, the Board of Directors approved to increase the number of shares of common stock reserved for future issuance under this Plan from 1,000,000 shares to 2,000,000 shares.
-As of September 14, 2018, 1,000,000 shares of common stock underlying awards under the 2018 Plan have been granted to the employees and officers 25% vesting immediately on the date of grant and 25% vesting each year thereafter on the anniversary of the grant date.
+On September 12, 2018, the Board of Directors approved an increase in the number of shares of common stock reserved for future issuance under this Plan from 1,000,000 shares to 2,000,000 shares.
+As of October 19, 2018, 1,000,000 shares of common stock underlying awards under the 2018 Plan have been granted to the employees and officers, 25% vesting immediately on the date of grant and 25% vesting each year thereafter on the three subsequent anniversaries of the grant date.